Invest Or Pay Off Debt? Why You Should Do Both

 If your debt is manageable and you have an emergency fund saved, you’re ready to start investing.

 If all of your debts have single-digit interest rates and you’re able to afford the minimum payments, it might make sense to start investing.
-Just like debt interest, investments will compound over time, so the earlier you can start, the better.
+As with debt interest, investments compound over time, so the earlier you can start, the better.

 » MORE: What is a good investment?